douglasgreen/news/2025/03/05/en.md

 LeBron James, the legendary basketball player for the Los Angeles Lakers, has achieved an incredible milestone by becoming the first NBA player to score 50,000 combined points in regular season and playoff games.
 This historic moment happened during a game against the New Orleans Pelicans, where James scored a three-pointer in the first quarter, assisted by his teammate Luka Dončić.
 At 40 years old, James continues to amaze fans with his skill and dedication, contributing 34 points to the Lakers' 136-115 victory.
 This achievement adds to his impressive career, which includes being the all-time leading scorer in both regular season and playoff games, as well as winning four MVP awards.
 James's remarkable consistency and longevity in the sport have solidified his place as one of the greatest players in NBA history.

+### Maxx Crosby Signs Huge Deal with Raiders

+Maxx Crosby, a star defensive end for the Las Vegas Raiders, just signed a big new contract.
+On Wednesday, he agreed to a three-year deal worth $106.5 million, making him the highest-paid player in the NFL history who isn’t a quarterback.
+The news came from sources talking to ESPN’s Adam Schefter.
+Crosby has been picked for the Pro Bowl four times, showing he’s one of the best at his job.
+This extension means he’ll stay with the Raiders and keep helping the team for years to come.

 ## Lifestyle & Weather

+### Kraft Heinz Brings Booze to Crystal Light

+Kraft Heinz, the big food company known for ketchup and mac and cheese, is now making alcoholic drinks for the first time.
+They’ve taken their popular Crystal Light drink mix, usually added to water, and turned it into ready-to-drink cocktails called Crystal Light Vodka Refreshers.
+These come in wild strawberry and lemonade flavors, with just 77 calories and a light 3.8% alcohol level.
+The idea came from fans who were already mixing Crystal Light with booze at home, and now Kraft Heinz is selling them in stores for $9.99 per four-pack.
+It’s a fun new twist for the brand, aiming to catch the eye of people who want tasty, low-calorie drinks.

+### Big Storm Hits Southwest with Rain, Snow, and Wind

+A strong storm is coming to the Southwest and Rockies this week, bringing rain, snow, and big winds.
+In Southern California, there might be some flooding before the storm moves east.
+Then, it will hit Arizona and west Texas with gusts that could knock out power, start dust storms, and raise fire risks.
+The storm will also bring rain and thunderstorms to the South, affecting weekend plans.
+People in these areas should get ready for wild weather!